 With user testing, Jakob Nielsen says that you don’t need many respondents to conduct a successful UX review.
-For most UX evaluations, you only need about 5 people, he says.
-With 5 people evaluating a UI, you will capture most of the feedback that you’ll get with much larger responses.
+For most UX evaluations, you only need about five people.
+With five people evaluating a UI, you will capture most of the feedback that you’ll get with much larger responses.
 There’s an effort-versus-value tradeoff that tends to drop off in efficiency after that.
 Nielsen explains:

 “The main argument for small tests is simply return on investment: testing costs increase with each additional study participant, yet the number of findings quickly reaches the point of diminishing returns” (How Many Test Users in a Usability Study?).

 You could schedule dozens or hundreds of users in to evaluate an interface, but if, after the fifth user, you start seeing the same responses over and over, with little variation, then you’re mostly wasting your time.
 You’re spending lots of effort to confirm the feedback from the initial sample size.

 I’ve seen similar results from my blogging metrics.
 I’ve been blogging for a decade now, and after I publish a post, I’m eager to answer a similar question: was the post any good?
 Was the post a dud or a home run, or just okay?
 I mostly measure the results through link tracking with Bitly, particularly via my newsletter, Twitter, and Linkedin.
 For a previous post, Stoplight – creating a single source of truth to drive the API lifecycle, Bitly indicates that it received 400+ clicks.